textlint/textlint/docs/rule-fixable.md

 ### `fixable` feature is newer

 Old `textlint` not support fixable feature, so old `textlint` don't understand `fixable`.
-As a result, old `textlint` simply throw error.
+As a result, old `textlint` throw error.

 > Error: Definition for rule 'rule-name' was not found.